LNA-DEV/Home-Page/content/posts/Projects/WhatHappenedToFedodo/index.en.md

 ## The development

 I started developing Fedodo in December 2022 and worked on it extensively until August 2023.
-Dedicating around 8 months to the project.
+Dedicating around eight months to the project.

 During this time, I successfully developed a functional server.
 While it might be beneficial to give it a bit more attention, write a few tests here and there, and fix a few things, overall, it is working great.
 In addition to that I had a basic [Mastodon](https://joinmastodon.org/)-like app kind of finished and made significant progress developing the [Pixelfed](https://pixelfed.org/) alternative.